Faculty of Foreign Studies Department of Foreign Studies

 e.g.

-Kommunikation and Sprache Workshop III/IV, Deutsch III
+Kommunikation and Spache Workshop III/IV, German CEFR Exam Preparation

 • Third Year